BRL-CAD/ova/Sourceforge-VM-files/README.txt

 Notes (see VB documentation on the site at <http://virtualbox.org/>):

-1. You can use various VM settings to optimize your experience.
+1. You can use various VB settings for a VM to optimize your
+    experience: percent host cpu, RAM, video memory, etc.

 2. You may need to reinstall guest additions if the VM is used on a Linux or Mac host.